-Using Effective Questions
+Using Effective Questions to Engage Students

 Questions can do more than measure what students know.
 Appropriately challenging, engaging, and effective questions stimulate peer discussion and encourage students to explore and refine their understanding of key concepts.